 Start with your school or university

-Many community art organizations offer scholarships to local art students.
-These could include community foundations, art centers, and other non-profit organizations.
-Art foundations such as the Society of Illustrators or the Art Renewal Center are great examples of art organizations that offer scholarships.
+Many community organizations offer scholarships to local students.
+This could include civic organizations like the Rotary Club or Kiwanis Club, as well as community foundations and other non-profit organizations.
 Check with these groups to see what scholarships they offer and what the eligibility requirements are.